umutamac/Portfolio/README.md

 # My Portfolio (using React JS)
 ## Description
-This is my Bio and Portfolio page created with React JS.
+This is my Bio and Portfolio page, created with React JS.
 It includes my photo and a short introduction in "About Me" section, and my web development projects and homeworks in "Portfolio" section.
 The footer also includes links to my LinkedIn and Github profile pages.

 ## Table of Contents
 * [Description](#Description)